voschezang/coding-handbook/quotes.md

 - Obstacles are the way.
 - Information wants to be free.
 - The past does not exist.
+- What I like most about vinyl is the cost and inconvenience.
+- Learning implies unlearning.

+## Leisure

+* You don’t need to be an expert to be creative.
+* It’s drawing, not rocket science.
+* Dolce far niente.
+* The best intelligence test is what we do with our leisure.
+* Time is a game played beautifully by children.

 ## Software Engineering